Blog

 Understanding Your Payment Options

-Depending on where you live and what types of payment methods are allowed by local regulations and governments institutions managing property taxation process as well as utilities such electricity bills .Let’s look at some common options:
+Depending on where you live and what types of payment methods are allowed by local regulations and government institutions managing the property taxation process as well as utilities such as electricity bills, you have several options:

-1. Third-party service providers: Some third-party companies offer services that allow homeowners to make online debit/credit card payments but they usually charge fees ranging from 2% – 3% of the total amount paid.
+• Third-party service providers: Some third-party companies offer services that allow homeowners to make online debit or credit card payments, but they usually charge fees ranging from 2% to 3% of the total amount paid.

-2. Governmental Platforms : More local governments are beginning to accept payment by credit cards—both online and in-person.
-The fee for this option is determined by the credit card company not the government tax collecting institution but governmental agencies usually don’t charge an extra fee.
+• Governmental Platforms: More local governments are beginning to accept payment by credit cards—both online and in person.
+The fee for this option is determined by the credit card company, not the government tax-collection institution, but governmental agencies usually don’t charge an extra fee.

 Considerations Before Paying Property Taxes with a Credit Card